Amazon.com (AMZN) Q2 2017 Results - Earnings Call Transcript

 Hello, and welcome to our Q2 2017 financial results conference call.
 Joining us today to answer your questions is Brian Olsavsky, our CFO.
 As you listen to today's conference call, we encourage you to have our press release in front of you, which includes our financial results as well as metrics and commentary on the quarter.
 Please note, unless otherwise stated, all comparisons in this call will be against our results to the comparable period of 2016.

 Our comments and responses to your questions reflect management's views as of today, July 27, 2017 only, and include forward-looking statements.
 Actual results may differ materially.

-Additional information about factors that could potentially impact our financial results is included in today's press release and our filings with the SEC.
-Including our most recent annual report on Form 10-K and subsequent filings.
+Additional information about factors that could potentially impact our financial results is included in today's press release and our filings with the SEC, including our most recent annual report on Form 10-K and subsequent filings.

 During this call, we may discuss certain non-GAAP financial measures.
 In our press release, slides accompanying this webcast, and our filings with the SEC, each of which is posted on our IR website.
 You will find additional disclosures regarding these non-GAAP measures, including reconciliations of these measures with comparable GAAP measures.